USEPA/CMAQ/docs/Release_Notes/AH3OPJ_and IEPOX_update.md

 ## Significance and Impact

-IEPOX-derived SOA is estimated to increase by only 3% compared to v5.1 as a result of compensating modifications.
+IEPOX-derived SOA is estimated to increase by only 3% compared to before this update as a result of compensating modifications.
 See Pye et al. (2016) for performance of IEPOX SOA and 2-methyltetrols in CMAQ with this update.

 ## Affected Files